 Dry cleaning machines are similar to washing machines in that a large tumbling drum is used to facilitate the cleaning process.
 Garments are placed in this drum that is partially filled with solvent and tumbled in a manner in which they drop through the solvent.
-This agitation and flushing action of the solvent are responsible for the majority of the cleaning.
+This agitation and flushing action of the solvent is responsible for the majority of the cleaning.

 Some of the more difficult stains are removed with the use of chemical agents, water, steam, air, and vacuum on what is called a “spotting board”.
-This technique is performed both before and after cleaning and the stains are removed individually.
+This technique is performed both before and after cleaning, and the stains are removed individually.

 The short answer is yes only if you will be wearing them soon.
 It is not advised for storing the garments for a long period of time.